Humans need food to survive. Along with air and water, it’s one of the key basics in life. But that is only one of the reasons we eat food.

 Food is meant to taste good.
-Take carbohydrates – a macronutrient that is constantly vilified. vilified.
-Carbohydrates are quick energy for the brain (among numerous benefits), and when our blood sugar drops, our brain sets out a ‘warning’ signal to our body.
+Take carbohydrates – a macronutrient that is constantly vilified.
+Carbohydrates are quick energy for the brain (among numerous benefits).
+When our blood sugar drops, our brain sets out a ‘warning’ signal to our body.
 Often, this is when we have cravings for carbohydrates or sugars.

 By honoring and nurturing these cravings, instead of viewing them as ‘dreaded’ or ‘something to avoid’, we can take care of our bodies.

 By giving yourself unconditional permission to eat all foods, you have the power to choose whichever food you want.
 You may choose a piece of fruit because you’re only mildly hungry and want a delicious and energizing snack.
 Or, perhaps, you’re pretty hungry and make a full meal with a sweet potato or rice.
 Or maybe you want a cupcake – enjoying a food simply for taste is reason enough!